anagolay-developer-hub/anagolay-developer-hub.github.io/docs/glossary.md

 > A remix is a piece of media which has been altered or contorted from its original state by adding, removing, and changing pieces of the item.
 A song, piece of artwork, books, video, poem, or photograph can all be remixes.
 The only characteristic of a remix is that it appropriates and changes other materials to create something new.
 >
 > <sup>source [Wikipedia](https://en.wikipedia.org/wiki/Remix)</sup>

+## Leaf Operation

+Leaf Operation is the deepest child operation in the dependency tree.
+This opeartion does not have any children, only parent.